 Marvel at birds and sculpture gardens at Duke Farms

-Duke Farms, the former Doris Duke estate, covers over 1,000 acres of land with native species, natural beauty, and sustainability efforts.
+Duke Farms, the former estate of Doris Duke, spans over 1,000 acres of land, featuring native species, natural beauty, and sustainability efforts.
 It is free to enter the former Doris Duke estate and explore the areas with rich history and natural wonders (with multiple flat surfaces, you can bring your bikes or scooters).
 Don’t miss the sculpture gardens, greenhouse, and waterfall along the way.
-And if you’re hungry, get a bite to eat at their farm-sourced, award-winning Farm Barn Cafe in the visitor center.

 1112 Dukes Pkwy W, Hillsborough Township, NJ 08844